jlamb1/Blog/README.md

 * `node 10+`
 * `yarn 1.13.0`

 Posts are written in markdown.
 You can use any markdown editor you like. [vscode's markdown all in one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) plugin is very good for rich editing markdown files.
+Follow our [markdown style guide](docs/markdown.md).

 To update the blog you must [https://help.github.com/en/articles/fork-a-repo](fork the repository) and submit a pull request across the forks.